Sing a New Psalm:

 the popes inspire us—dealing with the temptation to speak evil

 How do you handle temptations?
-“Evil Enticements” appears on page 6 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers and addresses the attractive nature of sin.
-In this general audience, Pope St. John Paul II examines the Psalmist’s indignant condemnation of evil in Psalm 141.
-The Holy Father points out that the Psalmist’s hostility toward sin is paired with an absolute certainty that it’s God who will intervene in history to condemn injustice.
+“Evil Enticements” appears on page 8 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers and addresses the attractive nature of sin.
+In this general audience, Pope St. John Paul II examines David’s indignant condemnation of evil in Psalm 141.
+The Holy Father points out that David’s hostility toward sin is paired with an absolute certainty that it’s God who will intervene in history to condemn injustice.

 read the Catechism—do you know the precepts of the Church?

-The Psalms prayed for Sunday 1st Vespers (Week I) include a portion of Psalm 119, the longest Psalm in the Bible.
-In this elaborate prayer, the Psalmist praises God’s law and promises to uphold it.
+The psalms prayed for Sunday 1st Vespers Week I include a portion of Psalm 119, the longest psalm in the Bible.
+In this elaborate prayer, an unidentified Psalmist praises God’s law and promises to uphold it.
 At the time Psalm 119 was written, the Torah was understood to contain all of the precepts of the law.
 The Torah also was viewed as a source of God’s blessing.
 In the present day, many people have difficulty accepting any type of authority or law as a source of blessing—even the God-given Ten Commandments.
 Sadly, a number of Catholics are unable even to name the precepts of the Church.
-Ifyou fall into this camp, you can find these precepts listed in paragraphs 2042–2043 in the Catechism of the Catholic Church.
-The remaining verses of Psalm 119 form the basis for a week’s worth of midday prayers that will be covered in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume II: Vigils, Day Prayer & Compline, scheduled for publication in 2025.
+If you fall into this camp, you can find these precepts listed in paragraph 2042 and paragraph 2043 in the Catechism of the Catholic Church.
+The remaining verses of Psalm 119 form the basis for a week’s worth of midday prayers covered in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume II: Vigils, Day Prayer & Compline.

 2042 The first precept (“You shall attend Mass on Sundays and on holy days of obligation and rest from servile labor”) requires the faithful to sanctify the day commemorating the Resurrection of the Lord as well as the principal liturgical feasts honoring the mysteries of the Lord, the Blessed Virgin Mary, and the saints; in the first place, by participating in the Eucharistic celebration, in which the Christian community is gathered, and by resting from those works and activities which could impede such a sanctification of these days.